Swimming Pool Blog

 - Don't carry or swing a cover pump by the cord.
 Pull it off the cover by the hose, not the cord.

 Don't run it on automatic?
 But I must - I have to - that's why I bought an AUTOMATIC cover pump in the first place!
-I know, I know - but the problem with some automatic cover pumps, like the Rule 1800 cover pump is that they power-on every 3 minutes, to check if there is water.
+I know, I know - but the problem with some automatic cover pumps is that they power-on every 3 minutes to check if there is water.
 If not, they power-down.

 Little Giant cover pumps, specifically the Water Wizard, have a better method, using a float that attaches to the side of the pump, similar to a toilet bowl float, I suppose.
 When the float rises, the pump turns on, and when the float lowers to the bottom, the pump shuts off.
 Little Giant cover pumps, like the Water Wizard, also have the option of running it on manual, or on automatic - giving you a choice.